HomeLatest NewsCyber SecurityGlobal businesses prioritise data privacy amid AI expansion, Cisco study says

 The study reveals a notable dichotomy in data storage preferences: 90% of organisations consider local storage inherently safer, yet 91% (up 5% year-on-year) trust global providers’ security capabilities.

-“Interoperable frameworks like the Global Cross-Border Forum are vital for balancing with international digital commerce,” said Harvey Jang, Cisco’s Chief Privacy Officer.
+“Interoperable frameworks like the Global Cross-Border Privacy Rules Forum are for balancing with international digital commerce,” said Harvey Jang, Cisco’s Chief Privacy Officer.

 On AI adoption, 63% of professionals report advanced generative AI knowledge, yet concerns persist: 64% fear accidental data leaks, and 49% admit inputting confidential information into AI tools.
 According to the Cisco AI Readiness Index, IT governance budgets may double by 2026 to address these risks through specialised safeguards.